MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 This means if you try to use a security group to manage who has access to the shared mailbox, automapping won't work.
 So, if you want automapping, you have to assign permissions explicitly.

-## How to create a shared mailbox in the Exchange Admin Center
+## How to create a shared mailbox in the Exchange admin center
 <a name="bkmk_EAC"> </a>

-Some customers do all their mailbox management in the Exchange Admin Center.
+Some customers do all their mailbox management in the Exchange admin center.
 Here are instructions for how to create shared mailboxes using that interface.

 To see what permissions you need to perform these steps, see the "User mailboxes" entry in [Recipients permissions](https://technet.microsoft.com/en-us/library/dd638132%28v=exchg.160%29.aspx).